 And Darius says his time at AUB has played a key role in helping him find success in the cutthroat movie industry so quickly.

 He said: “AUB has provided me a great platform and study experience to work and meet with the most creative like-minded individuals through its collaborative structure and intense course.

 “I’m grateful to have tutors who has guided and supported me throughout the year including my cinematography tutor Witold Stok.

 “The practical course allowed me to challenge and push myself to be a better cinematographer and a filmmaker as a whole. ”

-Find out more about MA Film Production at AUB.
+Find out more about MA Film Practice at AUB.